-Our client placed his trust in Gerard Malouf and Partners to achieve a result maximising compensation.
-We did that.
-For our client, the outcome coupled with the fact that the process has concluded after many years of turmoil has put him at ease.
+Our client placed his trust in Gerard Malouf & Partners to achieve a maximised compensation.
+For our client, the outcome, coupled with the fact that the process had concluded after many years of turmoil, put him at ease.
 With this now behind him, he hopes for a brighter future.

 Have you suffered a workplace injury?

 Working with GMP Law to build a successful psychological injury claim